Hand-Picked Daily GUN DEALS

 Being smaller, it has a bit more recoil compared to other Staccato models, but no worries, it's still easy to handle, and you can nail follow-up shots with ease and speed.

 Accuracy-wise, it delivers tight groups thanks to a precision-fitted match-grade bull barrel.
-In short, this is a high-end gun, with high-end performance for the discerning shooter.
-This is an everyday carry gun for our content man, Sean.
+In short, this is a high-end gun with high-end performance for the discerning shooter.
+The performance is comparable to the now-discontinued Staccato CS, which is an everyday carry gun for our content man, Sean.

-To learn more about the Staccato CS, check out our hands-on review.
+To learn more about the Staccato HD C3.6, check out our hands-on review and video below.

 Pros